evildmp/vurt/my-projects.rst

 `BrachioGraph <https://brachiograph.art>`_ is the world's simplest, cheapest drawing robot.

-With a Rasberry Pi, three very cheap servo motors and some household materials, you can build a working pen-plotter in an hour or so.
+With a Raspberry Pi, three very cheap servo motors and some household materials, you can build a working pen-plotter in an hour or so.
 It turns out to be an excellent thing to do with children on a rainy weekend.